Convection roast mode

 Step 1

-Disconnect power at the breaker before touching any components — Convection Roast mode depends on the broil element and convection fan running together, so a failure in either one kills the mode.
-Because these two components work simultaneously, you need to isolate and test each independently to pinpoint which one has failed.
-Do not skip the breaker step: residual voltage in oven wiring can cause serious injury.
+Before touching any components, disconnect power at the breaker.
+The Convection Roast mode requires both the broil element and convection fan to run simultaneously, so if either one fails, the mode won’t work.
+Since these two components operate together, you’ll need to test each one independently to identify the failure.
+Never skip the breaker step: residual voltage in the oven wiring can lead to serious injury.

 Step 2

-Locate the broil element at the top of the oven cavity and disconnect its two spade connectors.
-Set your multimeter to Rx1 and probe both terminals — a healthy element reads low resistance (a few ohms), while an open reading means the element has burned through and must be replaced.
-Visually inspect the element at the same time for blistering or a visible break, which often confirms the fault before you even test.
+Find the broil element at the top of the oven cavity and disconnect its two spade connectors.
+Set your multimeter to Rx1 and probe both terminals — a healthy element should show low resistance (a few ohms), while an open reading indicates the element has burned out and needs replacement.
+Visually inspect the element for blistering or breaks, which can often confirm a fault before testing.

 Step 3

-The convection element loops around the fan housing behind the back panel, which is held by four Phillips screws accessible from inside the oven cavity.
-With the panel removed, disconnect the element leads and test on Rx1 — an open reading means the element is failed and needs replacement.
-Handle the back panel carefully to avoid damaging the fan blade or wiring harness tucked behind it.
+The convection element loops around the fan housing behind the back panel, which is secured by four Phillips screws accessible from inside the oven.
+Carefully remove the panel, disconnect the element leads, and test on Rx1.
+An open reading means the element has failed and requires replacement.
+Handle the back panel with care to avoid damaging the fan blade or wiring harness behind it.

 Step 4

-With the back panel still off, try spinning the convection fan blade by hand — it should rotate freely with only slight resistance from the motor.
-If the blade is seized or grinds, the motor bearings have failed and the motor must be replaced, because a seized fan will overheat the convection element and prevent proper air circulation even if the element tests good.
-A pro tip: a blade that spins freely but wobbles side-to-side also indicates a worn motor shaft that will fail soon.
+With the back panel removed, gently spin the convection fan blade by hand — it should rotate smoothly with minimal resistance from the motor.
+If the blade is stuck or grinding, the motor bearings have failed and need replacement.
+A seized fan can overheat the convection element, preventing proper air circulation, even if the element tests good.
+If the blade spins freely but wobbles side-to-side, that’s also a sign of a worn motor shaft that will fail soon.

 Step 5

-Restore power at the breaker and set the oven to Convection Roast at 375°F to confirm both systems operate together.
-Within a few minutes the broil element should glow visibly red at the top of the cavity while the convection fan runs continuously — if only one of these is happening, you have a control board issue routing the mode signal rather than a component failure.
-Watching this live confirms the repair before you button everything back up.
+Restore power at the breaker and set the oven to Convection Roast at 375°F. Confirm both the broil element and convection fan operate together.
+Within a few minutes, the broil element should glow red while the convection fan runs continuously — if only one of these happens, there may be a control board issue instead of a component failure.
+This live test validates the repair before sealing everything back up.

 Step 6

-Place a standalone oven thermometer at mid-rack height and let the oven run through a full preheat and a 15-minute roast cycle.
-The thermometer should stabilize and hold within ±15°F of the 375°F set point — a wider swing or a reading that keeps climbing suggests the temperature sensor (RTD probe) needs calibration or replacement.
-This final check validates that both heat sources and the sensor are working together correctly, not just that the components power on.
+Place an oven thermometer at mid-rack height and allow the oven to run through a complete preheat and a 15-minute roast cycle.
+The thermometer should stabilize within ±15°F of the 375°F set point; a wider deviation or a continuously rising temperature suggests that the temperature sensor (RTD probe) needs calibration or replacement.
+This final check ensures both heat sources and the sensor work correctly together, rather than just confirming that the components power on.

 Where to Buy Replacement Parts